- Tuition & Financial Aid

 Q: How many applications does Touro Law receive each year?,

 A: Attending law school full-time (12-16 credits per semester), most students complete the JD program within 3 years, but may accelerate to 2½ years by attending summer sessions.
-Part-time students (8-11 credits per semester) usually take 4 years to complete the JD program, but may accelerate to 3½ years by attending summer sessions.
+Part-time students (9-11 credits per semester) usually take a little under 4 years to complete the JD program, but may accelerate to 3½ years by attending summer sessions.
 Touro Law also offers a 2-year accelerated JD program.
 Students in the accelerated program take the bar exam 26 months after the start of classes.

 A: Yes.
 Summer sessions are available and open to students who have completed the first-year requirements successfully.
 Students may take 6 credits in the summer program at the Law Center campus in Central Islip or in New York City.